Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Overview

 \subsection{Taxonomy}

-Building upon the foundational insights presented in Sec.\ref{subsec: preliminaries} and the limitations discussed in Sec.\ref{subsec: limitation_analyses}, there are multiple avenues to explore for advancing the Transformer structure to endow LLMs with long-context capabilities, such as reducing attention complexity during training, designing efficient memory mechanisms, and enhancing the ability for \textit{length extrapolation}, as outlined in \cite{press2021train}, where the model is trained on short sequences but tested on longer ones during inference.
-Consequently, in this paper, we provide a comprehensive review of recent advancements in methodologies aimed at improving the long-context capabilities of LLMs throughout various stages, and we organize them into a unified taxonomy, as illustrated in Fig.\ref{fig: overview} \figlabel{b}.
-Specifically, these methods are categorized into five main clusters as follows:
+There are multiple avenues to explore for advancing the Transformer structure to endow LLMs with long-context capabilities, such as reducing attention complexity during training, designing efficient memory mechanisms, and enhancing the ability for \textit{length extrapolation} where the model is trained on short sequences but tested on longer ones during inference~\cite{press2021train}.
+In this survey, we provide a comprehensive review of recent advancements in methodologies aimed at improving the long-context capabilities of LLMs throughout various stages.
+A taxonomy is given in Fig.~\ref{fig: overview}(b) where these methods are categorized into five main classes: